 We get the full image of the tree in the pinhole camera.
 But when we put a candle in front of the pinhole camera, we get the image of the flame only.
-The image of complete candle is not formed.
 Why is it so?

 - Predict what would happen if we make two pin holes in the camera?
-Now make two holes using a pin on the black paper cap of the pinhole camera and see a lighted candle through it.
-Write down your observations in your notebook. - Did your predictions match with your observations?
+Try it and write down your observations in your notebook. - Did your predictions match with your observations?